MadimetjaMadix/Big_Data_Stuff/README.md

 a) How will you define a Thread in parallel computing?
 ### ans:
 - A process is an instance of a program that is executing more or less autonomously on a physical processor.
+Each process has its own private memory (which is which they are used in distributed memory programming).Communication between processes is done through message passing.

 - A thread is defined as an independent stream of instructions that can be scheduled to run as such by the operating system.
-Each thread is a different stream of control that can execute its instructions independently, allowing a multithreaded process to perform numerous tasks concurrently
+Each thread is a different stream of control that can execute its instructions independently, allowing a multithreaded process to perform numerous tasks concurrently.
+Threads are on the same shared memory address(which is why they are used for shared memory programming) so one must care of synchronization in order to avoid race conditions.
 ### The Values of Using Threads
 - Performance gains from multiprocessing hardware (parallelism)
 - Increased application throughput